 Exclusive breastfeeding protects infants against travelers’ diarrhea.
 Breastfeeding is ideal rehydration therapy.
 Children who are suspected of having travelers’ diarrhea should breastfeed more frequently.
 Children in this situation should not be offered other fluids or foods that replace breastfeeding.
 Breastfeeding mothers with travelers’ diarrhea should continue breastfeeding and increase their own fluid intake.
 The organisms that cause travelers’ diarrhea do not pass through breast milk.
 Breastfeeding mothers should not use bismuth subsalicylate compounds, because they may transfer salicylate to the child.
-Compatible alternatives are kaolin-pectin and loperamide.
 Use of oral rehydration salts is fully compatible with breastfeeding.

 TRAVELING WITHOUT A BREASTFEEDING CHILD

-- Kroger AT, Atkinson WL, Marcuse EK, Pickering LK.
-General recommendations on immunization: recommendations of the Advisory Committee on Immunization Practices (ACIP).
-MMWR Recomm Rep. 2006 Dec 1;55(RR-15):1–48.
+6. Kroger AT, Sumaya CV, Pickering L, Atkinson WL.
+General recommendations on immunization—recommendations of the Advisory Committee on Immunization Practices (ACIP).
+MMWR Recomm Rep. 2011 Jan 28;60(2):1–64.

 7. Sachdev HP, Krishna J, Puri RK, Satyanarayana L, Kumar S. Water supplementation in exclusively breastfed infants during summer in the tropics.
 Lancet.
 1991 Apr 20;337(8747):929–33.

 8. Section on Breastfeeding.
 Breastfeeding and the use of human milk.
 Pediatrics.
 2012 Mar;129(3):e827–41.